SEKOIA-IO/documentation/_shared_content/ioccollections.md

 - Kill Chain Phases: steps of the attack this indicator belongs to
 - Description: any text that would add additional context.
 It is limited to **500 characters**

+!!! warning
+	If you select the kill chain ‘Command a Control’ when importing indicators in an IOC collection, our retrohunt engine will look only into `destination.ip`.
+    This reduces false positives, as C2 servers tend to scan networks a lot.
+By doing this, we look for slave servers that respond to a C2 server.

 ### Limitations

 We allow a maximum **limit of 500,000 IOCs** entries that can be imported.
 This limit applies to the total IOC imports across all collections in a community.